-In other categories average level of tariffs fluctuates from 0% to 22%.
+In other categories average level of tariffs varies from 0% to 22%.

-Thus, regarding structure of Russian exports to PRC, Chinese trade policy of import duties for Russian products does not influence dramatically on the competitiveness in the market.
+Regarding the structure of Russian exports to China, the Chinese trade policy of import duties for Russian products does not influence dramatically on the competitiveness in the market.

-However we found a large set of Non-tariff barriers are the most sensitive for Russian exporters in China.
-China has consistently pursued an industrial policy aimed at restricting access to importers' markets, while offering substantial government recommendations, resources and regulatory support to Chinese industries.
-As of 30 June 2018, China has 272 notified non-tariff measures affecting Russian goods.
+However, we found a large set of NTBs which are the most sensitive for Russian exporters to China.
+China has consistently pursued an industrial policy to restrict access to markets, while offering substantial government recommendations, resources and regulatory support to Chinese industries.
+As of 30 June 2018, China has 272 notified NTBs affecting Russian goods.